Dmitri-Sintsov/django-jinja-knockout/docs/datatables.rst

 Client-side of this action uses ``App.ModelFormDialog`` to display generated ``FormWithInlineFormsets`` html and to submit AJAX form to `'save_inline' action`_.

-See `Implementing custom grid row actions`_ section how to implement custom actions of ``'click'`` and ``'glyphicon'`` types.
+See `Implementing custom grid row actions`_ section how to implement custom actions of ``'click'`` and ``'iconui'`` types.

 Action type 'pagination'
 ------------------------
 This type of actions is available since version 0.7.0.
-These actions add glyphicon buttons directly to pagination control of current grid (datatable).
+These actions add iconui buttons directly to pagination control of current grid (datatable).
 They may be applied to the whole grid or to the selected grid rows, similarly to `Action type 'button'`_.